CQS star Hintze eyes "totally mispriced" loans, debt

 "MISPRICING"

-Hintze, a former captain in the Australian army, said European rules that try to make lenders hold a slice of their securitization deals had led to mispricings of European loans.
+Hintze, a former captain in the Australian army, said European rules that try to make lenders hold a slice of their securitisation deals had led to mispricings of European loans.

 "The loans sector here is way cheaper than it should be because of the skin in the game legislation ...
 They've destroyed the CLO (collateralized loan obligation) industry," he said at the summit, held at the Reuters office in London.